 PrintTicket();}

 A prominent example of the need for more research into commented out code comes from the Knight Capital case which occurred on August 1, 2012.
 On that day, an updated copy of Knight Capital’s stock purchasing software was deployed on seven of their eight servers with a fatal flaw, a flag was set to active on a portion of dead code meant purely for simulation purposes.
-The activation of this commented out code led to the purchase of over seven billion dollars’ worth of stock in the span of one hour and even after all of the returns and buy backs would still leave the company at a net loss of 440 million dollars after just one hour of their software running.[1]
-All of this trouble could have easily been avoided if dead code was not permitted to be in the final launch version of the companies’ software, but this is a task that is easier said than done with the sheer size of projects growing every day.
+The activation of this commented out code led to the purchase of over seven billion dollars’ worth of stock in the span of one hour and even after all of the returns and buy backs would still leave the company at a net loss of 440 million dollars after just one hour of their software running.[Dolfing 2019] All of this trouble could have easily been avoided if dead code was not permitted to be in the final launch version of the companies’ software, but this is a task that is easier said than done with the sheer size of projects growing every day.

 Research in this area is exceptionally limited and the debate on text detection is an ever changing and evolving field.
 In order to detect commented out code we break down every line in to individual characters and store them in a dictionary which is then further broken down into frequencies of each character in comparison to the total number of characters in the line.
 In order to automate the process we develop a data artifact that is read and evaluated by hand in order to create an environment that is optimized for training our automation process.
 Our research sets out to answer two questions, is it possible to use character frequency to identify commented out code and is it possible to automate this process within an acceptable margin of error, alpha = .05.